 Priority WARD NEED WHY IS IT A NEED?
-AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 6 Improved Law-Enforcement Greatly Improved Law Enforcement (it will require a co-ordinated and collective effort between SAPS, Municipal Law enforcement, HPP and CPF As envisaged by Grant in his recent Hermanus Connect initiative).
-Institutional dis- function between SAPS, Municipal Law Enforcement, HPP and the CPF - resulting in huge inefficiencies and increases in crime.
+AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle HPP and CPF As envisaged by Grant in his recent Hermanus Connect initiative).
+Law Enforcement, HPP and the CPF - resulting in huge inefficiencies and increases in crime.
 Dis-function like informal car guards affects Tourism.
 The new Special Rating Area By-Law needs utilisation to expand HPP into a wider area.
-Improved partnership through an Integrated Safety Plan as well as Operational Plan Opex, 2017/2018 7 Fernkloof Nature Reserve proclaimed as World Heritage site.
+7 Fernkloof Nature Reserve proclaimed as World Heritage site.
 Maintenance of the FNR paths and cycle tracks.
 BOTSOC and FAB are best placed to complete this.
 This will encourage outdoor activities and fitness.
 Overstrand Municipality maintains the paths, cycle tracks, firebreaks etc. R 170 000.00 per annum 8 Fernkloof Road to Hermanus Heights (Gravel Road) to be tarred and serve as a proper link road Current dust road with speed bumps is not a long term solution and needs to be addressed.
 Item to be placed on capital budget request Expected funding requirement ± R2 000 000 9 Regular (weekly) litter removal along biodiversity walk and other CBD sections of coastline. (much of this litter emanates from restaurants - fast food) Negative affect on Hermanus reputation as cleanest town.
 Presently accumulated litter a real eyesore CBD Removals taking place 10 Upgrade of sewerage system to small bore and water borne system in Fernkloof, Kwaaiwater and Voëlklip.
 Conservancy tanks are problematic and should be eliminated.
-Included in Sewer Master Plan, but not yet in 3 year draft MTREF (Budget) 11 Upgrade of street surface and traffic lights at Burg Street/Main Road The street surface of Brug street at the intersection needs to be upgraded and A set of For traffic pedestrian safety East cliff Funding requirement ± R240 000.00 - excl vat
+Included in Sewer Master Plan, but not yet in 3 year draft MTREF (Budget) 11 Upgrade of street surface and traffic lights at Burg Street/Main Road The street surface of Brug street at the intersection needs to be upgraded and A set of traffic lights might be a good For traffic pedestrian safety East cliff Funding requirement ± R240 000.00 - excl vat